 In order to assess the cumulative distribution of infrared excesses, we require a large sample of white dwarfs observed in the infrared.
-We consider Spitzer and WISE observations at $4.5\mu\mathrm{m}$ (W2), and merge three previous samples, selected without bias towards the level of pollution in the white dwarf atmosphere.
-This removes the need to de-bias any sample to take into account our ability to detect pollution, which is a strong function of white dwarf temperature.
-Details of the three surveys are briefly summarised in Table 1.
+We consider the Spitzer and WISE observations at 4.5 μ m (W2), and merge three previous samples, selected without bias towards the level of pollution in the white dwarf atmosphere.
+This removes the

-The full sample contains 528 white dwarfs, of which 14 or 2.6% have excess emission at $4.5\mu\mathrm{m}$ (W2).
-The Debes et al. (2011b) sample observed with WISE suffers from frequent contamination by background sources.
-We have, therefore, separated their 'discs' into two categories; those objects where further observations of the same source with a much smaller field of view (in general with Spitzer) reveal a similar infrared excess, which are included in the sample and those where further investigations have revealed that the infrared emission originates from another source e.g. a background galaxy.
-Three infrared excesses have neither been refuted, nor observed again, and their status, therefore, remains uncertain.
+The full sample contains 528 white dwarfs, of which 14 or 2.6 per cent have excess emission at $4.5 \,\mu\text{m}$ (W2).
+The Debes et al. (2011a) sample observed with WISE suffers from frequent contamination by background sources.
+We have, therefore, separated their 'discs' into two categories: those objects where further observations of the same source with a much smaller field of view (in general with Spitzer) reveal a similar infrared excess, which are included in the sample, and those where further investigations have revealed that the infrared emission originates from another source, e.g. a background galaxy.
+Three infrared excesses have neither been refuted nor observed again, and their status, therefore, remains uncertain.
 We leave these stars in the full sample for completeness.

 Fig. 1 shows the temperature distribution of the merged sample, which is skewed towards hotter white dwarfs.
-We define T as the effective stellar temperature.
-The majority of stars in our sample have hydrogen-rich atmospheres 459/528, but there is so far no evidence for any differences in the population of pollutants between hydrogen and heliumrich white dwarfs (Wyatt et al. 2014).
-This sample has not
+We define T{\ast} as the effective stellar temperature.
+The majority of stars in our sample have hydrogen-rich atmospheres 459/528, but there is so far no evidence for any differences in the population of pollutants between hydrogen- and helium-rich white dwarfs (Wyatt et al. 2014).
+This sample has not been methodically searched for metal pollution.
+A literature search reveals that at least 39 stars in the sample have known pollution (7 per cent).
+The HST COS observations of a subset (85 stars) find a pollution rate of at least 27 per cent (Koester et al. 2014), suggesting a similar rate of pollution for the full sample.
+This compares well to typical pollution rates observed for other samples of white dwarfs.